The Hatch Name and the Certification Mark

 El Encanto, Inc. (d/b/a Bueno Foods) and the Hatch Chile Association jointly file a cancellation petition before the Trademark Trial and Appeal Board, challenging Hatch Chile Company's "HATCH" registration.

-Hatch Chile Company counters with TTAB opposition (No. 91223190)
+TTAB opposition filed (No. 91223190)

 Settlement agreement reached